Backup and Recovery¶

 To exclude these tables, use the --ignore-table

-parameter one or more times in the mysqldump
+parameter one or more times in the mariadb-dump

 command.